deep-projects/dvc-cc/dvc-cc/tutorial/_set_all_parameters.md

 - you can use the regular DVC syntax in the `dvc-cc hyperopt new ...` command.
 - The `-d` flag is used to define a dependency of your script, i.e. the source code of the script.
 - The `-o` flag is used to define an output file or output folder of your script
-- The `-m` flag is used to define a metric file.
+- The `-M` flag is used to define a metric file.
 This is a special case of an output file that summaries the result of a script.
 For example, the best validation accuracy saved in a json-file.
 - The `-f` flag is used to define a filename for the DVC-file that gets created by this command.
 - The last line of the command is the pure command that we would also use at the command line.